tldr-pages/tldr/pages/common/figlet.md

 `figlet {{input_text}} -f {{path/to/font_file.flf}}`

-- Use a font from the default font directory (the extention can be omitted):
+- Use a font from the default font directory (the extension can be omitted):

 `figlet {{input_text}} -f {{font_filename}}`